raganwald-deprecated/homoiconic/2013/02/prototypes.md

 ### javascript has constructors

 JavaScript objects don't have a class.
-There's a "type" you can query with `typeof` and there's a `constructor`.
+There's a constructor and there's a prototype.
 The constructor of an object is a function that was invoked with the `new` operator.
 In JavaScript, any function can be a constructor, even if it doesn't look like one:

     function square (n) { return n * n; }
       //=> undefined